UU-cellbiology/bvv-playground/README.md

 This is a fork of [BVV](https://github.com/bigdataviewer/bigvolumeviewer-core) with some additional features:
 - alpha opacity/transparency slider;
 - gamma correction for brightness/opacity (and alpha);
-- "volumetric" rendering method ("alpha-blending");
+- volumetric ("alpha-blending") + isosurface rendering modes;
+- plain, shaded and shiny lighting modes for volume/surface modes;
 - nearest-neighbor and trilinear interpolation;
-- lookup tables (LUTs, custom with alpha values and coming from ImageJ);
+- lookup tables (LUTs, custom with alpha values and loaded from ImageJ);
 - clipping of displayed sources in shaders (optionally using custom transform);
 - perspective and orthographic projections;
 - separate rendering for opaque and transparent objects (allows [weighted OIT](https://jcgt.org/published/0002/02/09/)).

 Currently synced to BVV version 0.4.1 (this [commit](https://github.com/bigdataviewer/bigvolumeviewer-core/commit/7ca399a73c84b37461ca5e9f5b6c547d62867bae)).

+For a stand-alone usage check out [BigVolumeBrowser](https://github.com/ekatrukha/bigvolumebrowser) plugin.

 Similar to [BDV](https://github.com/bigdataviewer/bigdataviewer-core)/[BVV](https://github.com/bigdataviewer/bigvolumeviewer-core), this fork is mostly intended to be used as a visualization
 component in other plugins (like [BigTrace](https://github.com/ekatrukha/BigTrace), [MoBIE](https://github.com/mobie/mobie-viewer-fiji)).

-For a stand-alone usage we recommend looking at the [BigVolumeBrowser](https://github.com/ekatrukha/bigvolumebrowser) plugin (in active development).

-## How to install it for users
+## Installation for users

 Download latest zip archive with jar files from <a href="https://github.com/ekatrukha/bvv-playground/releases">releases</a>
 (it is called *bvv-playground-X.X.X_jar_files.zip*),